amuzetnoM/cthulu/docs/RISK_MANAGEMENT.md

 Behavior summary:

-- When placing a new order (or when applying SL during adoption), Cthulhu calls `position.risk_manager.suggest_sl_adjustment(...)` with the account balance and proposed SL.
+- When placing a new order (or when applying SL during adoption), Cthulu calls `position.risk_manager.suggest_sl_adjustment(...)` with the account balance and proposed SL.
 - If the proposed SL is wider than a computed relative threshold, the `risk_manager` returns an `adjusted_sl` nearer to market and suggests target timeframes and a trading mindset (`scalping`, `short-term`, `swing`).
 - The `ExecutionEngine` and `PositionManager` will apply the adjusted SL automatically and attach the suggestion to order/position metadata.

 Operational guidance:

-- For small accounts (<= 1k), thresholds are tight so Cthulhu will favor scalping timeframes (`M1`, `M5`, `M15`) and small SLs.
+- For small accounts (<= 1k), thresholds are tight so Cthulu will favor scalping timeframes (`M1`, `M5`, `M15`) and small SLs.
-- For larger accounts, thresholds are looser and Cthulhu will permit wider SLs and swing-style timeframes.
+- For larger accounts, thresholds are looser and Cthulu will permit wider SLs and swing-style timeframes.

 Future improvements:

 - Symbol-specific pip scaling and lot-size-aware distance calculations.
 - Volatility-based dynamic thresholds using recent ATR.